roblouie/js13k-typescript-starter/README.md

 ```
 dist/
   index.html   <-- Final index.html file here for easy testing without unzipping
-  output.js    <-- Closure minified.
+  output.js    <-- Terser minified.
 Not used anywhere but useful for debugging minification
   ball.png     <-- Any assets are copied from to the root of dist for smaller size
   index.zip    <-- Final zipped file with index.html and any other asset files.
 ```